aschmiedeke/gbtdocs/docs/references/observing/configure.rst

 ``swper`` (float)
 """""""""""""""""

 Defines the period in seconds over which the full switching cycle occurs.
-See Table XX
-for recommended minimum switching periods for each VEGAS mode.
+See :numref:`tab-vegas-swper-cal` and :numref:`tab-vegas-swper-nocal` for recommended minimum switching periods for each VEGAS mode.

-.. todo:: Add reference to table 10.1 from the observer guide.

 Default values are 0.2 for ``obstype='continuum'``, 0.04 for ``obstype='pulsar'``, and 1.0 for
 any other value for the ``obstype`` keyword.